-(d) Landscaping.
+(q) Landscaping.
 Property owners shall cover at least 75 percent of the unimproved surface area within the right-of-way abutting the property with perennial living plant material which conforms to all other requirements of the UDC, and which is kept free of noxious vegetation.

-The attached Planting Plan indicates that the applicant will install plant materials within unimproved portions of the right-of-way to meet the above standards (see Exhibit 4).
+The attached Planting Plan indicates that the applicant will install plant materials to meet the above standards (see Exhibit 4).

-(e) Urban growth area street improvements.
+(r) Urban growth area street improvements.
 Where a subdivision or partition is located in the Urban Growth Area or the Urban Service Area, and the construction of street improvements by the City has not yet occurred, the street improvements and dedications shall meet the requirements of SRC chapter 200.